SenseNet/sensenet/docs/snadmin-builtin-steps.md

 You can define either the *Template* or the *Regex* property for searching replaceable text, but **not both of them**.

+### SetUrl
+- Full name: `SenseNet.Packaging.Steps.SetUrl`
+- Default property: `Url`
+- Additional properties: `Site, AuthenticationType`

+Sets a url on a site content in the Content Repository.
+If the url is already assigned to another site, this step will fail.

+>Please make sure that a **StartRepository** step precedes this one to make sure that the repository is started.

 ## JSON text
 ### EditJson
 - Full name: `SenseNet.Packaging.Steps.EditJson`